 Step 2 – Calculate the EGL for the Pipe

 This is where we use the Energy Equation but with a twist.
 We’re going to add Head Loss (HL).
 That is, the energy loss due to the pipe’s wall friction.
-Because of this, we use a unique form of the energy equation derived from Bernoulli that includes Manning.
+Because of this, we use a unique form of the energy equation derived from Bernoulli that includes Manning’s equation.

-Where all of the terms on the left side refer to the upstream end (EGL Up) and those on the right refer to the downstream end (EGL Dn).
-HL is given to us by Manning as S x Pipe Length (L) where:
+Where all of the terms on the left side of the equals sign refer to the upstream end (EGL Up) and those on the right refer to the downstream end (EGL Dn).
+HL is given to us by Manning as Slope of the EGL (S) x Pipe Length (L) where:

 n = Manning’s n roughness coefficient